Bête: Aim

-The overall aim of the game is to win chips, known as jetons, which can then be converted into money at a pre-agreed rate.
+The overall aim of the game is to win counters, known as jetons, which can then be converted into money at a pre-agreed rate.
 Within each deal, the player who becomes the declarer aims to win three of the five tricks or at least the first two, if no one else makes three.
 Meanwhile the defenders try to prevent the declarer winning, forcing him to pay the penalty known as the bête.

 Players and cards

 The game is played by three to seven players.
-If five play, a 32-card Piquet pack is used; if more play, 36 cards of a French deck are needed; if three or four play, the Sevens are removed leaving 28 cards.
+If five play, a 32-card Piquet pack is used; if more play, 36 cards of a French pack are needed; if three or four play, the Sevens are removed leaving 28 cards.
 According to Van de Aa (1721), the game was usually played by three or four players, "three being better".
 Card ranking is as per Écarté: K > Q > J > A > 10 > 9 > 8 > (7) > (6).

 Dealing

 Deal and play are anticlockwise.
 The first dealer is chosen by lot.
 The pack is placed face down and players take the top card in turn, the player drawing the first King or other nominated card dealing first.
 Five cards are dealt to each player either as 2+2+1, 2+3, 3+2 or 2+1+2.
 The mode of dealing is up to the first dealer and then stays the same for rest of the game.
-After dealing the talon is placed face down on the table and the dealer turns the top card for trumps, leaving it on top of the talon.
+After dealing the talon is placed face down on the table and the dealer turns the top card for trump, leaving it on top of the talon.